Calathea White Star makes quite a temperamental houseplant and can quickly tell something is wrong by curling its leaves.

 What Causes Calathea White Star Leaves to Curl?
 (Reasons & Solutions)

 Calathea White Star is a Prayer Plant species from Bolivia’s tropical, warm, and wet forests.
-They produce curled leaves in response to the unfavorable environment, especially the humidity requirement.

 The leaf curling would vary from curling edges and dried crumbly foliage to brown curled leaves.